American Rescue Plan Act of 2021: Inflationary impact

 A March 2022 study released by the Federal Reserve Bank of San Francisco estimated that U.S. fiscal support measures designed to counteract the severity of the pandemic's economic effect (among them, the American Rescue Plan and the 2020 CARES Act) may have raised core inflation about 3 percentage points by the end of 2021, noting that this estimate falls "in the upper range of findings from other recent research".
 At the same time, the study notes that these measures may have prevented "outright deflation and slower economic growth, the consequences of which would have been harder to manage".
 The study estimates the effect on inflation from the aggregate of all U.S. fiscal support measures and does not give estimates for the effects of individual measures.
 Larry Summers, former Treasury Secretary under President Clinton, told the Washington Post that the stimulus would have “consequences for the dollar and financial stability.”
 Summers warned that there was a one-third chance that inflation would accelerate over the next several years, with the U.S. possibly facing stagflation, or economic stagnation.

 Response

 Congress

 The relief package received universal support from Democrats and universal opposition from Republicans, passing on a party-line vote.
 Some House Democratic progressives expressed disappointment with some changes to the relief package made in the Senate (such as the removal of the $15 minimum wage) to win over moderate Democratic support, but continued to support the package.

 Republicans in Congress opposed the bill, claiming it to be unaffordable, and claiming the bill only benefitted Democratic-led states.
-Though the bill provided some funding for Republican-leaning states, 61% of aid would go to states that voted for Biden in November 2020.
+Although the bill provided some funding for Republican-leaning states, 61% of aid would go to states that voted for Biden in November 2020.

 Some Democrats argued the bill's provisions were similar to policies Republicans had supported in the Trump administration; Republicans responded by arguing that such measures were no longer necessary, as the economy was no longer in a recession and COVID-19 vaccines were now being administered.